KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 In practice I often go for a sort-of half way house between direct and indirect, using a cooking grate but with one edge of the charcoal grate left coal-free so that I get a heat gradient of very hot, hot and quite hot.
 I use the very hot / hot side for direct cooking, and can put things that I want done more slowly over the less hot side.
 I can then do a multi-course meal, with the first course cooked more directly, and later courses indirectly cooked, gradually getting moved toward the hotter side as the meal progresses.
 This is a great way to deal with things like chicken that needs a long cook (perhaps 30 mins) to get properly done throughout.
 It also gives me a chance to eat as well, while waiting for the indirectly cooked stuff.

-However, the secret to both direct and indirect cooking is to use the kettle lid.
+However, the secret to both direct and indirect cooking (once the coals are ready) is to use the kettle lid.
 Put the food in position (making sure nothing will get scorched by intense direct heat), put the lid on and then leave things for at least five minutes before lifting the lid to check progress and perhaps turn things or move them closer to or further away from the heat.
 Occasional turns like this also help to ensure that food is evenly cooked on all sides.
 When cooking solely using indirect heat, I might not lift the lid for really long times, perhaps 30 mins to an hour depending on what I'm cooking.

 Using the lid really helps:
 * It lets heat build up inside the kettle, making the overall temperature much higher and getting good, even heat everywhere.
 The barbeque becomes a combined oven-grill